This is a guest post by Jessica Bayliss.

 But things change …

 When I first started writing, I had less than zero idea how to write.
 I thought it would be fun to try, but I’d never studied writing, so I had no expectations of myself.
+A friend suggested I could learn more about writing if looked at college essays, this friend said that he would buy essay online to get some more writing reference but that wasn’t for me, I felt.
 I was astounded that I finished that first novel.
 I was also immensely emotional; it was one of the most momentous accomplishments of my life.
 It just felt huge.
 It still does.
 Every time.

 That book took me a year to write.
 I’d sit down and work for days in a row; as long as I had ideas in my head, I’d write them.
 The ideas always ran out, though, and I’d have to wait for more to come to me.
 That might take a week, weeks, days, a month.
 I was patient.
 I had no urgency.
 It was a hobby, nothing more.
 So, no problem.